It is fantastic when innovation and women’s sport come together to provide a product that enhanced how Women play sport.

 Their talk gradually started to centre around just one topic—a football boot designed specifically for women.
 It was a topic close to both their hearts for disparate reasons: Brooke wanted to be able to perform better on the field as a player with the Melbourne Football Club, and Mark wanted to fulfill an ambition he’d long held.

 Over cups of coffee and many meetings, Brooke and Mark melded their knowledge and experience and teamed up to test a prototype of the ASICS Lethal Tigreor IT FF—a football boot designed from the ground up specifically for the female foot.
-The eye-catching kangaroo skin boots will make their debut on the feet of the Melbourne Football Club players when the Women’s AFL season kicks off on 7 February.
-But the origins of the boots go back more than three years, to when Mark began tossing around the idea at the same time women’s AFL took off in Australia.
+The eye-catching kangaroo skin boots made their debut on the feet of the Melbourne Football Club players when the Women’s AFL season kicked off last season.
+But the origins of the boots go back more than four years, to when Mark began tossing around the idea at the same time women’s AFL took off in Australia.

 ‘I knew women’s football was getting bigger.
 I’m a big fan of women’s sport, and especially here in Australia.
 The challenge I had, too, is that … only two countries are doing football boots: Japan and Australia,’ Mark says.
 ‘So, we [ASICS] went away and we got into a discussion for about a year or more about it.’